BoxCatGarden/proc_macro_api/proc_macro_api/doc.md

 to the path but not to the groups the path belongs to.
 Let _d_ be the recursion depth of the path.

-When there isn't an error in the input:
+When there is no error in the input:
 max { _A_ + _B_, _N_ + _G_ } + 2 _G_ + 7 &le;
 _d_ &le; _A_ + _B_ + _N_ + 4 _G_ + 8 .